armhold/gocarina/README.md

 ![logo](https://github.com/armhold/gocarina/blob/master/gocarina-logo.png "gocarina Logo")

-This is a Go port of the [Ruby project](https://github.com/armhold/ocarina) I did a few years back.

 Gocarina uses a neural network to do simple Optical Character Recognition (OCR).
 It's trained on [Letterpress(™)](http://www.atebits.com/letterpress) game boards.

+This is a Go port of the [Ruby project](https://github.com/armhold/ocarina) I did a few years back.

 ## Usage

-First, we need to train the network:
+First, install the software:

 `$ go install github.com/armhold/gocarina/...`

-`$ train -max 1000 -save ocr.save`
+Next, we need to create and train a network.
+Be sure to first connect to the source directory (`train` expects the game boards to appear in `board-images/`):

+`$ cd $GOPATH/github.com/armhold/gocarina`
+`$ train`

 You now have a trained neural network in `ocr.save`.

 Now you can ask it decipher game boards like this:

-`$ recognize -network ocr.save  -board board-images/board3.png`
+`$ recognize -board board-images/board3.png`
 ```
  L H F L M
  R V P U K